Operational changes during COVID-19

 Temporary triage-away arrangements for weekend emergency services

 As we make operational adjustments related to COVID-19, which will see a boost in our capacity once these changes have taken place, we will be making some temporary changes to the services we offer.
-As a result, for six weeks commencing from Saturday 8 August, U-Vet may experience periods when its ‘walk-in’ emergency services are at capacity on weekends.
+As a result, U-Vet may experience periods when its ‘walk-in’ emergency services are at capacity on weekends.
 We will continue to offer 24-hour emergency services as normal from Monday to Friday.
 On weekends, during periods when the hospital is at capacity, we will temporarily not be able to offer emergency services to ‘walk-in’ patients unless they have a life-threatening condition.
 When the hospital is at capacity, animals will be assessed by one of our vets, and if there are no grave concerns for their welfare, triaged away to another emergency centre.

 What does this mean for you?

-If your pet requires emergency care on any weekend between 8 August and 20 September, U-Vet may not be able accept patients during periods when the emergency service is at capacity.
+If your pet requires emergency care on any weekend during this period, U-Vet may not be able accept patients during periods when the emergency service is at capacity.
 When this happens, your pet will be triaged by one of our vets and, if your pet does not have a life-threatening emergency, you will need to visit another emergency vet service such as:

 - Animal Referral Hospital, 03 9379 07006, 72 Hargrave Avenue, Essendon Fields